MA, BA (Hons), PGCE, FHEA

 The third-year focus is on ‘doing it for real’.
-Projects will range from supervising or making for a live production that will be staged by BA (Hons) Acting or BA (Hons) Dance to making a costume for a museum or exhibition.
+Projects will range from supervising or making for a live production that BA (Hons) Acting or BA (Hons) Dance will stage, to making a costume for a museum or exhibition.
 Other opportunities include making costumes for short films produced by our BA (Hons) Film Production students or making for external theatre companies.

 The atmosphere in the studios reflects the pace and intensity of the industry and you’ll have the opportunity to work collaboratively with other courses whilst learning transferable skills, such as teamwork, problem-solving and communication techniques.

-In the Research Project unit, you will write a 5,000 word essay based on your own practice in context.
+In the Research Project unit, you'll write a 5,000-word essay based on your own practice in context.

 The Major Project unit is designed to develop your professional skills by working on productions or other live projects.
 You’ll develop your professional identity by designing your portfolio, CV and personal promotional materials for your launch into the world of theatre and film.
 You’ll also curate your work as part of the graduate summer exhibitions in Bournemouth and London*.